martha-wilfahrt/martha-wilfahrt.github.io/_pages/data.md

 Atlas of 19th Century African Polities
 -------
 The Atlas of 19th century African Centralized Polities estimates the spatial extent of political centralization in sub-Saharan Africa in the 19th century.
-The dataset is introduced in the paper _A Precolonial Paradox: Rethinking Political Centralization and Its Legacies-.
+The dataset is introduced in the paper _A Precolonial Paradox: Rethinking Political Centralization and Its Legacies_.
 Data will be posted upon publication.

 [Codebook](https://martha-wilfahrt.github.io/files/1_Atlas_Codebook.pdf)